MV-RNN: A Multi-View Recurrent Neural Network for Sequential Recommendation: Introduction

-On the other hand, Markov Chain (MC) based methods \cite{yang2010personalizing,rendle2010factorizing,chen2015personalized} are widely studied for sequential prediction by learning the transition matrix.
-They predict the next action based on recent actions as the transition matrix gives the probability of different states.
-However, they have not effectively addressed the cold start problem because the probability is independent of additional information which is crucial to cold start \cite{koren2009matrix,zhao2016matrix}.
-Further, the Markov assumption prohibits exactly modeling user's long-term interest.
-MC methods usually consider recent behaviors, which ignores the long-term interest \cite{shani2005mdp}.
+On the other hand, Markov Chain (MC) methods \cite{chen2015personalized, rendle2010factorizing} are widely studied for sequential recommendation by learning the transition matrix.
+They predict the next behavior based on recent behaviors as the transition matrix gives the probability among different states.
+However, MC methods could not well build the user's long-term interest due to the Markov assumption.
+They usually consider recent behaviors and ignore the long-term interest.
+Besides, after constructing the real world dataset of sequential scenarios like shopping and clicking, the transition probability among different states is established.
+The additional information no longer has any effect on this probability.

-Recently, Recurrent Neural Networks (RNN) has shown great achievements in machine translation \cite{auli2013joint}, sequential click prediction \cite{zhang2014sequential}, location prediction \cite{liu2016predicting}, next basket recommendation \cite{yu2016dynamic}, multi-behavioral sequential prediction \cite{liu2016multi}, and so on.
-We can see that RNN methods are more promising than Factorizing Personalized Markov Chains (FPMC) \cite{rendle2010factorizing} and other traditional MC methods.
-However, these existing work have difficulty in incorporating feature information to alleviate the cold start problem.
+Recently, Recurrent Neural Network (RNN) methods have shown great achievements in machine translation \cite{auli2013joint}, sequential click prediction \cite{zhang2014sequential}, location prediction \cite{liu2016predicting}, next basket recommendation \cite{yu2016dynamic}, multi-behavioral sequential prediction \cite{liu2017multi}, and so on.
+Besides, long short-term memory \cite{Hochreiter1997Long} and gated recurrent unit \cite{Cho2014Learning} are developed because of the gradient vanishing and explosion problem.
+They can hold the long-term dependency and have been applied to many tasks \cite{sutskever2014sequence, chung2015gated, hidasi2015session}.
+These RNN methods \cite{liu2016predicting, yu2016dynamic, liu2017multi} are more promising than factorizing personalized markov chains \cite{rendle2010factorizing} and other conventional MC methods.